mehdiganj/AdvDataVis-Project2/README.md

 4. Open the server IP address into the web browser to open the index, then select Main.html

+The input dataset for each plan is obtained from https://trid.trb.org/view/1862847

 Detailed step by step is shown in the video explanation, which can be found at https://youtu.be/URBzca6angw (uploaded as Unlisted and it can only be accessed with this link)